johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   commentary: |
     There’s a rich tone to the vocals in this song and it’s a decent, mid-tempo, moody ballad.

-    The middle eight doesn’t fit at all with the rest of the song; ramming a dance track breakdown into a ballad is a cheap trick to breathe life to a corpse and in this case, it wasn’t necessary.
+    The middle eight doesn’t fit at all with the rest of the song.
+Ramming a dance track breakdown into a ballad is a cheap trick to breathe life to a corpse and in this case, it wasn’t necessary.

 - country: "Denmark"
   shortcode: "DNK"